tracy-o/learning-day/docs/topics/caching.md

 Personalised pages will not be able to use the cache feature.
 The fallback option will still be available.
 When a personalised route is requested the cache directive is set to private so the personalised response is not stored in cache; however, when a personalised request fails, we can return a non-personalised version in the form of a fallback.

 ## Vary Header
-The [Vary Header](../../lib/belfrage_web/response_headers/vary.ex) is a header which Belfrage adds when sending the reponse downstream to services such as GTM, this header is then used within their caching services.
-These values include if the request was from the uk, if the response has adverts and if it was routed through a cdn.
+The [Vary Header](../../lib/belfrage_web/response_headers/vary.ex) is a header which Belfrage adds when sending the response downstream to services such as GTM.
+It contains a list of request headers that downstream services should use to vary their caches, which means that the current response should only be used as a cached response for requests with the same values of the headers included in the value of the `Vary` header.
+This is how Belfrage effectively instructs downstream services on how to cache the response.
+Various headers are included in the value of the `Vary` header, many of which are set by GTM itself (i.e. are internal headers).

 ## Metrics
 Belfrage records metrics for each type of cache result.
 You will be able to see these on the Grafana Dashboards.